Dark Emu

 This post was triggered by the wonderfully evocative old photo above.
 It comes from the Fryer Library, University of Queensland, part of a large collection indexed here.

 The page will gradually grow into an anthology-style post like People in Australia before Europeans arrived and The European colonisation of Australia but covering specifically the early colonial period in northern Australia, roughly 1850 – 1930 and anywhere north and east of a line from Bundaberg to Darwin.
-Like those two, it will be a collection of snippets from items that deserve to be remembered, from various online sources.
+Like those two, it will be a collection of items that deserve to be remembered, from various online sources.

 Continue reading “The early colonial period in Northern Australia”